How Do You Know Your Clients Won’t Leave You with Unpaid Invoices in 2020 and Beyond?

-2. Give discounts and charge a penalty.
+2. Give discounts on unpaid invoices and charge a penalty.

-Discounts are a positive way to motivate people to pay on time or early.
+Discounts on unpaid bills are a positive way to motivate people to pay on time or early.
 A reasonable late fee or interest fee is acceptable too.
 Be sure your policies clearly state that you’ll be doing this and include mentions of it on your invoices as well as on any billing correspondence.

 3. Abandon the stiff business approach.